-- Describe the ecological environment and features. - Determine significance and ecological value. - Identify the location and scale of potential adverse effects. - Identify opportunities and methods available to avoid, minimise or remedy potential effects. - Confirm the sensitivity of the site to any potential unavoidable adverse effects. - Determine what additional mitigation is required and provide recommendations.
+- Describe the ecological environment and features. - Determine significance and ecological value of that environment and features. - Identify the location and scale of potential adverse effects. - Identify opportunities and methods available to avoid, minimise or remedy potential effects. - Confirm the sensitivity of the site to any potential unavoidable adverse effects. - Determine what additional mitigation is required and provide recommendations.